OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/azure-stack/azure-stack-powershell-configure-quickstart.md

 Set-ExecutionPolicy RemoteSigned `
   -force

-# Uninstall any existing Azure PowerShell modules. toouninstall, close all hello active PowerShell sessions and run hello following command:
+# Uninstall any existing Azure PowerShell modules.
+To uninstall, close all the active PowerShell sessions and run the following command:
 Get-Module -ListAvailable | `
   where-Object {$_.Name -like “Azure*”} | `
   Uninstall-Module